nathansam/DS_CloudSetup/README.md

 # DS_CloudSetup

-Bash script for quickly installing the programs required for datascience on a ubuntu 18.10 server running on the cloud.
+Bash script for quickly installing the programs required for data science on a server running Ubuntu 20.10

 ## Install Instructions
 ```